10 fun facts about France – overview, geography, tourism, etc.

 Eiffel Tower in Paris

-The iconic Eiffel Tower located in Paris has a height of 300 meters/984 ft (330 meters to tip).
-It was the tallest structure in the world when its construction was completed in 1889.
-The Chrysler Building in New York City broke its record in 1930 after over 40 years.
+The iconic Eiffel Tower, located in Paris, has a height of 300 m/984 ft (330 m to tip).
+When it was completed in 1889, it was the tallest man-made structure in the world.
+This record stood for over 40 years until the Chrysler Building in New York City surpassed it in 1930.

 A view of Paris, France